How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 For people who can’t tolerate statins

 Ezetimibe: Reduces LDL by blocking intestinal cholesterol absorption.
-The IMPROVE-IT trial showed meaningful cardiovascular event reduction when added to statin therapy post-ACS.
+The IMPROVE-IT trial showed meaningful cardiovascular event reduction.
+Can be used as monotherapy in statin-intolerant patients.
+Read the ezetimibe guide →

 Bempedoic acid: The CLEAR Outcomes trial showed cardiovascular event reduction in statin-intolerant patients.
-Does not cause the muscle symptoms associated with statins because it’s not activated in muscle tissue.
+Does not cause the muscle symptoms associated with statins.
+Read the bempedoic acid guide →

-PCSK9 inhibitors: Injectable medications (every 2–4 weeks) that dramatically reduce LDL — often by 50–60% on top of statin therapy.
+PCSK9 inhibitors: Injectable medications that dramatically reduce LDL.
 The FOURIER and ODYSSEY OUTCOMES trials both showed meaningful cardiovascular event reduction.
 Reserved for very high-risk patients.
+Read the PCSK9 guide →

 A framework for deciding where you are